About Futagoyama Stable (二子山部屋)

 Tap a wrestler's name to highlight their career trajectory.
 Tap again to show all.

 ※ Y-axis = division level, X-axis = approximate basho period.
 Bold lines = former sekitori (salaried wrestlers).
-Chart data through March 2026 (May 2026 banzuke shown in roster above).
+Chart data through March 2026 (July 2026 Nagoya banzuke shown in roster above).

 ※ Source: publicly reported rankings (Jiji Press, Nikkan Sports, Wikipedia)